Downloading READ format e-books to your browser

 To download books in your browser, you need a device like a computer, tablet or smartphone with an up-to-date browser.
 Learn which browsers are compatible with the READ format.

-If you are using Internet Explorer 9, 8 or 7, you will need to install the Chrome plug-in if you want to use READ e-books in Internet Explorer.
+If you are using Internet Explorer 9, 8 or 7, you will need to use READ basic.

 Download an e-book from your bookshelf